 - Transfer out to the airport

 - Bilingual guide

 - Meals: day 1: Breakfast; day 2: Breakfast, box lunch

-- Transfers in and out of airport
+- Transfers in from the airport

 - Insurance (the same as for main programs)